Rose White Knock Out® Description

-White Out Rose was bred by Bill Radler of Wisconsin.
-Bill is the hybridizer of the world-loved series of Knock Out Roses.
+White Knock Out rose (formerly known as White Out) was bred by Bill Radler of Wisconsin.
+Bill is the hybridizer of the world-loved series of Knock Out roses.

-White Out Rose is extra-easy care, because the flower show will continue without you having to waste time removing old flowers.
+White Knock Out rose is extra-easy care, because the flower show will continue without you having to waste time removing old flowers.
 It has been bred to be self cleaning!

 Recommended For You: